-Once they choose to sell, the next step will be finding a broker that has experience with short sales and foreclosures.
-Working on their behalf, the broker will try to find the right person at the mortgage lender to approve the short sale.
-This can take some time as banks are typically overwhelmed and will have little time to deal with a short sale.
+Once they choose to sell, the next step will be finding a broker with experience with short sales and foreclosures.
+Working on their behalf, the broker will find the right person at the mortgage lender to approve the short sale.
+This can take some time as banks are typically overwhelmed and have little time to deal with a short sale.
 Once the broker finds the right person, they will ask for the bank’s short-sale application.
 This will require the borrower to provide all their financial details once again.
 They must prove that they can no longer keep up with payments and have no assets that would allow them to make their payments.

 Once you submit your short sale application, the most likely response is complete silence.
 The bank will not take it seriously until you have a signed buyer.
 Your only responsibility is to have your broker list the property and do everything to secure a buyer as soon as possible.
 At this point, the process is no different from a regular sale.
 The present buyer’s market in NYC means that the average time on the market is now over 100 days.
 Once you have a signed contract, it will then take another 30 to 90 days to close.
 This will depend on whether the buyer is paying all-cash or financing.

 Any short sale will mean longer contract negotiations.
-Buyers won’t want to sign a contract or hand over a deposit if they can’t be sure the deal will even take place.
+Buyers won’t want to sign a contract or hand over a deposit if they can’t ensure the deal will occur.
 The way around this is to negotiate for a smaller down payment and a set of conditions by which the contract will be canceled if not approved by a certain date.
 The due diligence period can also take longer if the title report finds a lot of issues.
 The sellers may owe money to multiple sources meaning potential liens and violations on the property.
 Should this happen, any debt holders with liens on the property will also have to agree to the short sale.